jamesnetherton/jamesnetherton.github.io/_posts/2016-04-01-wildfly-camel-4.0.0-released.md

 {% endhighlight %}

 When the application is deployed, it will expose a JAX-WS endpoint at [http://localhost:8080/webservices/greeting](http://localhost:8080/webservices/greeting).
-You can verify that the expoint is available by viewing the endpoint WSDL.
+You can verify that the endpoint is available by viewing the endpoint WSDL.
 Open the following URL in a web browser:

 [http://localhost:8080/webservices/greeting?wsdl](http://localhost:8080/webservices/greeting?wsdl)